catherinemoresco/PDFProject/README.md

 There is a sample PDF document: `tests/tryme.pdf`.

 ## Things to Avoid:
-- Inputs that have very curved text lines (mostly a problem with scans of thick textbooks as far as text near the textbook spine).
-Also, we do not expect inputs with a lot of background noise; solid backgrounds are best.
-PDFs with differently oriented pages are not expected either (one page is rotated 90 degrees, another is rotated 0 degrees).
+- Inputs that have very curved lines of text (mostly a problem with scans of thick textbooks as far as text near the textbook spine).

+-Excessively noisy images and images with poor contrast; this is more of a problem with photographs of documents than scanned documents.

+- Documents where pages are oriented differently.
+We can handle your document if *all* the pages are upside down or *all* the pages are sideways, but there will be problems if they do not all have the same orientation.

 - Long documents.
 Our software was meant to be used for documents in the 0-50 page range.
 PDFs longer than 50 pages may have long processing times.